Skip to main content

 • Silver / Python

-It even comes with a fairly decent display case, ink converter and single ink cartridge.
-I had also ordered a dozen blue ink cartridges and loaded one into this pen (unfortunately several of the cartridges exploded during transit, but Amazon was generous enough to refund the dozen cartridges; I was able to salvage about 6-7 cartridges).
+It even comes with a decent display case, an ink converter, and a single ink cartridge.
+I had also ordered a dozen blue ink cartridges and loaded one into the pen.
+Unfortunately, several of the cartridges exploded during transit, but Amazon was generous enough to refund the dozen cartridges; I salvaged about 6-7 cartridges.

 One Month Review

-It's been a month since I've had the Pilot Metropolitan and also the Platinum Century to compare against and for most part I'm finding that I use the Pilot more often while at work due to the screwless cap.
-While the Platinum is more comfortable to use and has a nicer nib, the Pilot is just easier to use for quick note taking.
+It's been a month since I've had the Pilot Metropolitan, and I’ve also had the opportunity to compare it against the Platinum Century.
+For the most part, I find that I use the Pilot more often at work due to its screwless cap.
+While the Platinum is more comfortable to use and has a nicer nib, the Pilot is simply easier for quick note-taking.

-I'll likely need to invest in a CON-50 Ink Converter so I can tell how much ink is left as I've run the Metropolitan dry in the middle of a business meeting.
+When I need to write for a considerable length of time, the Platinum is preferred.
+However, for jotting down quick notes, the Platinum can be cumbersome.
+I will likely need to invest in a CON-50 Ink Converter so I can monitor how much ink is left, as I've run the Metropolitan dry in the middle of a business meeting.

-I have one small problem with the Metropolitan.
-Because of it's snap cap if I do this repeatedly in rapid succession this tends to cause the ink to splatter a bit and increase the chance for the ink to leak.
-This usually happens if I need to cap & uncap during a meeting when taking notes and by habit I've learned to leave the pen uncapped for extended periods when necessary or have had to opt back to rollerball/ballpoint pens for those specific situations.
+I have encountered one small problem with the Metropolitan.
+Due to its snap cap, if I cap and uncap it in rapid succession, it tends to cause ink to splatter and increases the chance for leakage.
+This usually happens when I need to cap and uncap during a meeting while taking notes.
+Out of habit, I've learned to leave the pen uncapped for extended periods or revert to rollerball/ballpoint pens for those specific situations.

-While a screw on cap takes more time, it minimizes the issue of ink splatter due to a snap cap.
+While a screw-on cap takes more time, it minimizes the issue of ink splatter associated with a snap cap.
+Overall, I remain very happy with the Pilot Metropolitan thus far.

 Comments